-Get Inspired: Sign up for the FA People's Cup
+FA People's Cup 2019: Entries open for nation's biggest free five-a-side tournament

 How does it work?

-The competition will take place over three rounds - round one, the regional semi-finals and the grand finals weekend.
+The competition will take place over three rounds - round one (23-24 February), the regional semi-finals (23-24 March) and the grand finals weekend (27-28 April) at St George's Park, the home of the England football teams.

-Have a look at the terms and conditions to get the full details.
-Highlights of the FA People's Cup finals will be available to watch online here at BBC Get Inspired.
+Highlights of the FA People's Cup finals will be available to watch online at BBC Get Inspired.

 If you have any queries about the competition format and rules, please contact FAPeoplesCup@TheFA.com